Cobertos/md2notion/README.md

 * Local image references will be uploaded from relative URLs
 * Image alts are loaded as captions instead of as `TextBlock`s
 * Among other improvements...

-If you dislike the way this package implements a specific Markdown to Notion conversion or you need extra functionality (like uploading your images to personal Cloud hosting or something), you can subclass [`NotionPyRenderer`](https://github.com/Cobertos/md2notion/blob/master/md2notion/NotionPyRenderer) (a [`BaseRenderer` for `mistletoe`](https://github.com/miyuchina/mistletoe)) and change it or hook its behavior.

 ## Limitations